-Fruit lovers can bring this Preserved Fruit as souvenirs because it has the unique taste and elaborate packages.
+Fruit lovers can bring this Preserved Fruit as souvenirs because it has a unique taste and elaborate packages.
 The souvenirs made from many kinds of fruit tastes very sweet and maybe a little vinegary.
 You can find this in every supermarket and large grocery.

 Transportation in Beijing

 Beijing has two passenger airports, Capital International Airport in the northeast of the city and Nanyuan Airport in south city.
 But now Beijing has been building the third in Daxing District, Beijing Daxing International Airport.
 Forgetting transportations in Beijing is easy because over 90 airlines operate about 1,400 flights to/from 223 destinations at home and abroad here.
-You can get to the airport by airport shuttle bus, express subway train and taxi.
+You can get to the airport by airport shuttle bus, express subway train, and taxi.

 You can get most of the cities in the country easily by train.
 Besides the main railway lines, the train can get the inter-city railway to Tianjin, the high-speed rails to Shanghai and Guangzhou have also been built.
-If you get traffic jams in Beijing you can use subway because it is probably the most time-saving transport means in the city.
+If you get traffic jams in Beijing you can use the subway because it is probably the most time-saving transport means in the city.
 Others transportations are the city bus, taxi, bicycle, and rickshaw